lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/db-model.md

 ### Model Definition

 First we have the class definition.
-Inheriting from `Ohm::Model` is what makes it a database model, and including `ObjectModel` provides access to a number of useful standard Ares database utilities.
+Inheriting from `Ohm::Model` is what makes it a database model -- a class capable of storing data to the database -- and including `ObjectModel` provides access to a number of useful standard Ares database utilities.

     class CortexSkill < Ohm::Model
       include ObjectModel
     end

+> <i class="fa fa-info-circle"></i> **Tip:** Ohm is the database library that helps us talk to the database, and `< Ohm::Model` is a special bit of Ruby code that lets us do things like `attribute :name` to define a database field.
+We didn't see Ohm::Model in the previous examples because we were adding to an existing model class (Character) defined by the engine.
+Here, though, we're creating a brand new one.
+You can learn more about the Ohm library in the [advanced database tutorial](/tutorials/code/database) when you're ready.

 ### Model Attributes